15 Dec 2020

 There’s also evidence that it can help treat depression.
 Research has shown that compounds in lion’s mane are able to somewhat mimic the effect of antidepressant medications.
 They support the neurotransmitter and neuro-endocrine systems, help the brain to form new neurons, and protect against oxidative stress and inflammation.(8)

-Another study looked at a group of patients who were overweight or obese, and suffered from a mood or sleep disorder.
-When put onto a calorie controlled diet, the participants who took lion’s mane reported decreased depression, anxiety and sleep disorders.(9)
+Furthermore, another study looked at a group of patients who were overweight or obese and suffered from a mood or sleep disorder.
+When put onto a calorie controlled diet, the participants who took lion’s mane reported decreased depression, anxiety and sleep problems.(9)

 This rather pretty mushroom was so valued by people in ancient times that it was thought to grow only on the isle of the immortals.(10) Taoists believed that plants which grew on these ‘blest aisles’ were able to grant everlasting life.(11)